RyanPhillips-CPSC/EarnhartCompany/README.md

-# The Earnhart Company Client Data and Logistics Interface
+# Client Data and Logistics Interface

 Official clientele management software of The Earnhart Company.